Telex.hu: History

+Changes at Index.hu

 The reason for launching a new site was the removal of editor in chief of Index.hu, Szabolcs Dull, on 22 July 2020 after internal controversy and changes in ownership.
 The editors judged the firing of the editor in chief as an interference with the independence of Index and demanded Dull to be reinstated to his position.
 After this request was refused, on 24 July 2020, almost the entire staff of Index handed in their notice (according to HVG, 87 out of 90 staff).

 This event led to a protest for press freedom with thousands of participants.
 One of the speakers announced that he would be willing to pay 10,000 HUF per month for a new independent news portal.

 The quitting Index staff created a Facebook page, where they published a farewell video on 31 August 2020.
 In this video Veronika Munk talked about the creation of a subscription-based news portal.

 For a short time, it was suggested that Index staff might join the news website 444.hu, however this merger eventually didn't happen.